S3 Static Hosting Issues

 prerender: {

-autoSubfolderIndex: false,
+autoSubfolderIndex: true,

 }